 Georgia.
 For more housing options, please view us on the web:

 will be processed.
-Half of the damage deposit is refundable if the
+One hundred dollars of the damage deposit is refundable if the

 Residence Life Office receives cancellation at least 30 days prior to